 I’m getting to the point where I don’t want to turn on the tv anymore.

 I get it.
-We’re in the middle of a pandemic, and everyone wants to get back to work, but is it worth the cost of lives?
+We’re still in the middle of a pandemic, and everyone wants to get back to work, but is it worth the cost of lives?

 It raises the question, how much is a single life worth?